 Move over, Kid Rock: Pro-Donald Trump singer and performer Joy Villa may be entering the world of politics.

-Villa, 26, said she would focus on tax reform, legal immigration and helping American families -- much like the president's current platform.
+The singer and songwriter said she would focus on tax reform, legal immigration and helping American families -- much like the president's current platform.

 Villa also said she would be “running as an outsider, but definitely running as a Republican.”